skylight-hq/skylight.digital/pages/toolkits/agile-procurement-playbook/pages/06_agile-acquisition-case-study.md

 -   Adapt its approach to align with the changes in technology and best
     > practice that are inevitable over such a long-term initiative.

+[^1]: *Big bang is a common term in software development when switching
+    from one system to another.
+You can think of this as turning off the lights on one system and then turning on the lights on another.
+This approach is very risky with a high probability of failure.*